Orthobunyavirus: Infection

 The M genome segment codes for the Gn-NSm-Gc polyprotein on a single open-reading frame (ORF) which is cotranslationally cleaved by internal signal peptides and host signal peptidase.
 The free glycoproteins Gc and Gn insert into the membrane of the endoplasmic reticulum and form heterodimers.
 A Golgi retention signal on Gn, permits transport of the heterodimers to the Golgi apparatus, where glycosylation occurs.
 The presence of the viral glycoproteins modifies the Golgi membrane to enable budding of RNPs into a Golgi derived tubular viral factory (viroplasm).
 As segmented viruses, orthobuynaviruses require precise packaging of one of each of the three genomic segments into the final virion to produce a mature, infectious particle.
 Packaging appears to be directed by signals contained entirely within UTR sequences.
 The packaged genomes acquire a lipid membrane as they bud into the viral factories, are then transported to the host cell plasma membrane and released via exocytosis.
 A final gylcoprotein modification upon release produces a mature, infectious particle.

 Evolution

 Orthobunyaviruses evolve partly by a key mechanism known as genomic reassortment, which also occurs in other segmented viruses.
 When viruses of the same group co-infect a host cell, mixtures and novel combinations of the S, M, and L segments can be produced, increasing diversity.
 The most common reassortment events are with the L and S segments.

-Taxonomy
+Species

-There are 103 species in the genus:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: